yeasy/learning_pickleball/04_serve_en.md

 You can learn how to master serve quickly with multiple balls training.
 The goal is to serve continuously to the designated location.
 Practice no less than 10 groups with 50 balls per group every day.

-Once you are proficient with no-spin serving, you can practice serving with different spins with the same motion.

 ## Return the Ball
 When preparing to return the ball, keep enough space for hitting the ball.
 It is advisable to stay at a step back from the bottom line.
 The body and the racquet should face the direction of the coming ball.